Rosberg's title to lose after Japan GP win

 In a sign of the ever increasing reliability of F1 cars, all 22 from 11 teams finished the race, with the next scheduled for a fortnight in Austin, Texas.

-It was where Hamilton clinched the 2015 championship, but he has an uphill battle to repeat that success with Rosberg holding such a big lead.
+It was where Hamilton clinched the 2015 championship, but he has an uphill battle to repeat that success with Rosberg, son of 1982 title winner Keke, holding such a big lead.

+But the title leader is warning that it is too early to write off the chances of his teammate, despite a troubled week for Hamilton.

+"The Lewis I saw was massively motivated.
+I can tell you behind the scenes he's as focused as ever," he told AFP.